LukusCRichards/Ammo-Management-Package/Raycast Gun & Damage Documentation.md

 ### Rate of Fire

-### Adding Effects To The Gun (Not Included in Package)

-If you want to add some particle effects for the gun, such as muzzle flashing, create a public ParticleSystem variable and name it **muzzleFlash** (or another name you find more applicable).
+If you want the gun to fire a certain amount of times per second, whether it's automatic or semi-automatic, create a new public float vairable in the Gun script and call it **fireRate** and give it a value of 15f.
+Then create a private float variable called **nextTimeToFire** and give it a value of 0f.

+Now go to the if statement in the update method that is referencing the Shoot method and next to the GetButtonDown parentheses, write **&& Time.time >= nextTimtToFire.**.
+Inside that if statement write **nextTimeToFire = Time.time + 1f/fireRate;**.
+The code should look like this when you're done:

+    if(Input.GetButtonDown("Fire1") && Time.time >= nextTimtToFire)
+    {
+        nextTimtToFire = Time.time + 1f/fireRate;
+        Shoot();
+    }

+By now, your gun should now fire and wait a certain amount of time before shooting again, but it should not be reloading.
+There is one thing you need to note about the fireRate value: the higher the value of the fireRate, the less time between shots.

 ## Things To Note

-These script does **not** contain any movement whatsoever as this is mainly for dealing damage to something and making sure that the gameobject with the NPCHealthSystem script dies when it's health reaches 0.
+These script does **not** contain any movement whatsoever, whether it's for a camera or a character, as this is mainly for dealing damage to something and making sure that the gameobject with the NPCHealthSystem script dies when it's health reaches 0.
 If you've already made a scipt that handles movement and you just want to add something that deals damage, you can simply apply these scripts to the appropriate gameobjects and re-write the values that you find appropriate.